brtknr/brtknr.github.io/_posts/2015-11-20-find-and-delete-files-and-folders-in-osx-terminal.md

 >	find . -name "Icon?" -type f -delete

-For folders:

->	find . -name "Icon?" -type d -delete

-For files and folders
+For folders (although you may get a warning message saying 'No such file or directory'):

->	find . -name "Icon?" -type f -o -name "Icon?" -type d -delete
+>	find . -name "Icon?" -type d -exec rm -rf {} \;

 The __?__ symbol after the filename is a wildcard for a single character.
 To enable more characters, use __*__ instead.